Skagerrak-Centered Large Igneous Province

 The Skagerrak-Centered Large Igneous Province (SCLIP), also known as the European-Northwest African Large Igneous Province (EUNWA), and Jutland LIP, is a (Ma) large igneous province (LIP) centered on what is today the Skagerrak strait in north-western Europe (paleocoordinates (south of Lake Chad)).
 It was named by Torsvik, Smethurst, Burke & Steinberger 2008.

 The SCLIP covered an area of at least 0.5 e6km2 and includes the Oslo and Skagerrak grabens, areas in south-western Sweden, Scotland, northern England, and the central North Sea.
 The SCLIP erupted at 297±4 Ma.

 It produced 228,000 km^{2} of currently exposed volcanic material that can be found in Skagerrak, the Oslo Fjord, central North Sea, North-east Germany; 14,000 km^{2} of sills in Scotland, England, Germany, The Netherlands, and Sweden; and 3,353 km total length of dykes in Scotland, Norway, and Sweden.

 The period of eruptions comprised a relatively short time span, perhaps less than 4 Ma, but magma propagated more than 1000 km from the plume centre.

 Plumes derived from a superplume (or Large Low Shear Velocity Province (LLSVP)) overlay the boundary of the superplume at the core-mantle boundary (CMB).
 To test whether the SCLIP met these criteria, Torsvik et al. used a shear-wave tomographic model of the mantle, in which the SCLIP indeed do project down to the margin of the African superplume at the CMB at a depth of 2800 km.

 A series of LIPs are associated with the African superplume, of which the SCLIP is the oldest: SCLIP (300 Ma), Bachu (275 Ma), Emeishan (260 Ma), Siberian (250 Ma), and Central Atlantic (200 Ma).
-Its possible that these plumes together caused the break-up of Pangaea and therefore play an important role in the supercontinent cycle.
+It is possible that these plumes together caused the break-up of Pangaea and therefore play an important role in the supercontinent cycle.

 The SCLIP is associated with the Moscovian and Kasimovian stages of the Carboniferous rainforest collapse around 296-310 Ma together with the Siberian Barguzin-Vitim LIP.